winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 160\.
 The Bhagavān told Ānanda, “Let’s go to Fragrance Shrine.”[\[2\]](#n2){:#ref2}  … They prepared seats to sit under a tree there.
 {: #p160}

 161\.
 The Buddha told Ānanda, “Here at Fragrance Shrine, monks are present left and right.
-Order all of them to gather in the discussion hall.”
+Order all of them to gather in the meeting hall.”
 {: #p161}

 162\. Ānanda accepted this instruction and made the announcement for everyone to gather. Ānanda then said to the Buddha, “The great assembly has gathered.
 It’s up to the noble one to decide when to go.”
 {: #p162}

 163\.
-The Bhagavān then went to the discussion hall, prepared a seat, and sat down.
+The Bhagavān then went to the meeting hall, prepared a seat, and sat down.
 He told the monks, “All of you should know this teaching that I’ve realized for myself and which achieved the supreme and perfect awakening.
 It’s this: The four abodes of mindfulness, four mental disciplines, four miraculous abilities, four dhyānas, five faculties, five powers, seven factors of awakening, and the noble eightfold path.”
 {: #p163}

 164\.
 “All of you must to be in harmony and respectful in this teaching.
 Don’t create conflicts; accept the same teacher like water and milk in the same pot.
 You ought to diligently accept and train in my teaching.
 Light each other, and entertain each other.